WINC (AM): 1960s through 1980s

 In the 1960s, the station hosted interviews with several prominent figures.
 Paul Harvey, in town for a speaking engagement, broadcast his "News and Comment" program from WINC studios on April 14, 1962.
 President Lyndon B. Johnson, visiting for the Apple Blossom Festival in 1964, was interviewed live on the station.
 The station was the first in Winchester to announce the assassinations of John F. Kennedy in 1963 and Robert F. Kennedy in 1968.

 While attempting to renew the station's license in early 1971, Mid-Atlantic Network ran into trouble with the FCC due to the quantity of commercials the station was airing.
 The station was carrying 22 minutes of commercials an hour according to a letter from then-FCC Broadcast Bureau Chief Francis R. Welsh.
 Welsh said in the letter that the FCC was not convinced the amount of commercials served the community in a positive way.
 At the time, the FCC allowed no more than 18 minutes of commercials per hour.
 However, the station's license was ultimately renewed on May 14, 1971.

+WINC reporter Archie McKay was one of the first reporters on scene of the TWA Flight 514 accident.
+The accident, which occurred on December 1, 1974, along the Clarke/Loudoun county line atop Mount Weather, killed all 92 passengers and crew aboard.

 Part of WINC's programming in 1977 included daily political commentaries from former California governor Ronald Reagan.
 WINC remained an ABC Radio affiliate in 1978, carrying its American Contemporary Network with a middle of the road music format.
 WINC added adult contemporary music to its format in 1980.
 In 1981, the first year for which ratings information is available, WINC led all other area stations with a 16.3 rating.
 The station dropped the middle of the road music in 1982, airing only adult contemporary music.
 In 1985, WINC removed ABC Radio's "American Contemporary Network" from its schedule in favor of ABC's "American Entertainment Network", while continuing to air an adult contemporary format.
 The station increased its nighttime power to 1,000 watts in 1986.
 The news department at WINC received an Associated Press Broadcasters Association national award for "Best Radio Spot News" in 1988.